-Shareholders and all other interested parties may e-mail Mr. Fisher at boardchair@leggett.com.
-They can also write to Leggett & Platt Board Chair, P.O.
+Shareholders and all other interested parties wishing to contact our Board of Directors may e-mail our Lead Director, Mr. Fisher, at leaddirector@leggett.com.
+They can also write to Leggett & Platt Lead Director, P.O.
 Box 637, Carthage, MO 64836.
 The Corporate Secretary's office reviews this correspondence and periodically sends Mr. Fisher all communications except items unrelated to Board functions (for example, advertisements and junk mail).
 In his discretion, Mr. Fisher may forward communications to the full Board or to any of the other independent directors for further consideration.